jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When employer ceases to exist
 (1) This section applies when a company that is an employer ends its existence on amalgamation or when a new company is established on amalgamation.
 An adjustment is allowed for unclassified benefits in the period in which the amalgamation occurs.
 Quarterly payment
-(2) If the amalgamating company pays FBT quarterly, an adjustment must be made in the quarter in which the amalgamation occurs reducing the figure of $22,500 referred to in section RD 45(2)(b) by an amount calculated using the formula—$22,500× number of days in the quarter after amalgamationdays in the quarter.
+(2) If the amalgamating company pays FBT quarterly, an adjustment must be made in the quarter in which the amalgamation occurs reducing the figure of $22,500 referred to in section RD 45(2)(b) by an amount calculated using the formula— $22,500× number of days in the quarter after amalgamationdays in the quarter.
 Adjustment in quarter of amalgamation
-(3) If the amalgamated company pays FBT quarterly, and the amalgamated company is a new company established on amalgamation, an adjustment must be made in the quarter in which the amalgamation occurs reducing the figure of $22,500 referred to in section RD 45(2)(b) by an amount calculated using the formula—$22,500× number of days in the quarter before amalgamationdays in the quarter.
+(3) If the amalgamated company pays FBT quarterly, and the amalgamated company is a new company established on amalgamation, an adjustment must be made in the quarter in which the amalgamation occurs reducing the figure of $22,500 referred to in section RD 45(2)(b) by an amount calculated using the formula— $22,500× number of days in the quarter before amalgamationdays in the quarter.
 Annual payment
-(4) If the amalgamating company pays FBT annually, an adjustment must be made for the year in which the amalgamation occurs reducing the figure of $22,500 referred to in section RD 45(2)(b) by an amount calculated using the formula—$22,500 × number of days in the year after amalgamation365.
+(4) If the amalgamating company pays FBT annually, an adjustment must be made for the year in which the amalgamation occurs reducing the figure of $22,500 referred to in section RD 45(2)(b) by an amount calculated using the formula— $22,500 × number of days in the year after amalgamation 365.
 Adjustment in year of amalgamation
-(5) If the amalgamated company pays FBT annually, and the amalgamated company is a new company established on amalgamation, an adjustment must be made for the year in which the amalgamation occurs reducing the figure of $22,500 referred to in section RD 45(2)(b) by an amount calculated using the formula—$22,500× number of days in the year before amalgamation365.
+(5) If the amalgamated company pays FBT annually, and the amalgamated company is a new company established on amalgamation, an adjustment must be made for the year in which the amalgamation occurs reducing the figure of $22,500 referred to in section RD 45(2)(b) by an amount calculated using the formula— $22,500× number of days in the year before amalgamation365.

 **Attributing fringe benefits to employees**